Cry Wilderness: Home media

 The film was re-released on DVD in 2014 by Vinegar Syndrome alongside the 1970s documentary film In Search of Bigfoot.

 Mystery Science Theater 3000

-In 2017, the film was the subject of parody by Mystery Science Theater 3000, as the second episode of Season eleven.
-Emily St. James for Vox considered the movie to be so preposterous it didn't need to be riffed.
-Paste's Jim Vorel ranked it as the second best episode of season eleven, behind Wizards of the Lost Kingdom.
+In 2017, the film was the subject of parody by Mystery Science Theater 3000, as the second episode of Season Eleven.
+Emily St. James for Vox considered the movie to be "so preposterous" it didn't need to be riffed.
+Paste's Jim Vorel, on the other hand, ranked it as the second best episode of season eleven, behind Wizards of the Lost Kingdom.